nutanixdev/python-api-lab-devmktg/index.rst

 What We Aren't Doing
 ####################

-This lab is not intended as a guide that can be used to learn Python development.
-While the copy & paste steps will allow you to create a working application, previous experience with Python will aid you in understanding what each section does.
+This lab is not intended as a guide that can be used to learn Python development from scratch.
+While the copy & paste steps will allow you to create a working application, previous experience with Python may aid you in understanding what each section does.

 However, the lab will include links to valuable explanation and learning resources that can be used at any time for more information on each section.
 For example, the general structure of this application is almost identical to the one provided by the official Python Flask tutorial and will often link to resources there.